 Properly placing PBI tags and safety tags is critically important.
-A numerically matching safety tag should be placed opposite the PBI tag on the back of the bale.
 Most warehouses encourage gins to include one or more safety tags on each bale.
-The above graphic demonstrates the position where most warehouses prefer placement of safety tags.
+The above graphic demonstrates the positions where most warehouses prefer placement of PBI and safety tags.
 Safety tags facilitate bale identification because storage and handling methods do not ensure that the same rounded sides of all bales are always displayed.
 However, if there is an identity question, the PBI tag takes precedence.